Present - The park and trail

 Where in Leverett can you go to experience nature while taking a stroll through history?

-Prior to the Contact Period and colonial development, the Pocumtuck/Sokoki people used this area to transit from Lake Wyola to the Connecticut River settlements.
+Prior to the Contact Period and Colonial Development, the Pocumtuck/Sokoki people used this area to transit from Lake Wyola to the Connecticut River settlements.

 In the 19th century the site housed the Grave’s sugar shack, which used off-cuts from the sawmill to power its evaporator to process sap from sugar maple trees, some of which are on the site.
 This was an important industry beginning in the 19th century.